 Our San Juan National Forest hidden gem is Island Lake, which is one of four amazingly incandescent bodies of glacial water (Ice, Clear and Fuller lakes are the other three) that can be found in the Upper Ice Lake Basin near the town of Silverton.
 Island Lake surely got its name from the flat-topped rock that is visible whenever water levels ebb.

-On the trail to the lakes, hikers pass several legacies of the fortune-seekers who settled Silverton in the late 1800s — mines and equipment abandoned when the price of metal fell in the 1920s (though the last large mine in the area didn’t close until 1991).
+On the four-mile trail to the lakes, hikers pass several legacies of the fortune-seekers who settled Silverton in the late 1800s — mines and equipment abandoned when the price of metal fell in the 1920s (though the last large mine in the area didn’t close until 1991).

 To reach Island Lake, head west from Silverton on Hwy.
 550 (also known as the Million Dollar Highway).
 Take the U.S. Forest Service Road 585 to South Mineral Campground.
 From there, a steep, four-mile hike with a 3,000-foot elevation gain leads you into the basin.